RobTillaart/MS5611/README.md

 #### 0.3.7

-- default address for constructor, can be set as define on command line.
+- default address for constructor, can be set as define on the command line.
 MS5611_DEFAULT_ADDRESS
-- added getPromHash(), to provide a sort of device ID (experimental) based upon unique factory calibration values.
+- added getDeviceID(), to provide a sort of unique device ID (experimental) based upon uniqueness of the factory calibration values.

 ## Interface